Evaluating Cloudify

 6. Uninstalling a Deployed Blueprint

-You can uninstall the application by running the built-in uninstall workflow, which calls the stop
+You can uninstall the application by running the built-in uninstall workflow, which calls the stop and delete operations on all nodes, and also calls unlink on all relationships.
+To remove the nodecellar app, run cfy uninstall.

-To verify that the uninstall completed successfully, look for CFY <_local_> 'uninstall' workflow execution succeeded
+To verify that the uninstall completed successfully, look for CFY <_local_> 'uninstall' workflow execution succeeded in the final log line.

 This completes the deployment of your first application using the Cloudify CLI.
 You have processed an entire application lifecycle workflow using Cloudify.